On proper splinters in positive characteristic

 \subsection{Descending the splinter property}

-If $\pi \colon Y \to X$ is a morphism of varieties such that $\mcO_X \to \pi_* \mcO_Y$ is an isomorphism, e.g., if $\pi$ is flat proper with geometrically connected and geometrically reduced fibers, or if $\pi\colon Y \to X$ is birational and $X$ is a normal proper variety, it is a formal consequence that the splinter property descends along $\pi$.
-Indeed, we have the following lemma. \begin{lemma} Let $\pi\colon Y\to X$ be a morphism of Noetherian schemes. \begin{enumerate} \item If $Y$ is a splinter and the map $\mcO_X \to \pi_*\mcO_Y$ is split, then $X$ is a splinter. \item If $Y$ is a derived splinter and $\mcO_X \to \mathrm{R} \pi_*\mcO_Y$ is split, then $X$ is a derived splinter. \end{enumerate} Assume further that $X$ is normal and that $Y$ is normal and Nagata, and let $\Delta$ be an effective $\bbQ$-Weil divisor on $X$. \begin{enumerate} \item If $(Y, \pi^*\Delta)$ is globally $+$-regular and $\mcO_X \to \pi_*\mcO_Y$ is split, then $(X, \Delta)$ is globally $+$-regular. \end{enumerate} \end{lemma}
+If $\pi \colon Y \to X$ is a morphism of varieties such that $\mcO_X \to \pi_* \mcO_Y$ is an isomorphism, e.g., if $\pi$ is flat proper with geometrically connected and geometrically reduced fibers \cite[\href{https://stacks.math.columbia.edu/tag/0E0L}{Tag 0E0L}]{stacks-project}, or if $\pi\colon Y \to X$ is proper birational and $X$ is a normal variety, it is a formal consequence that the splinter property descends along $\pi$.
+Indeed, we have the following lemma. \begin{lemma} Let $\pi\colon Y\to X$ be a morphism of Noetherian schemes. \begin{enumerate} \item If $Y$ is a splinter and the map $\mcO_X \to \pi_*\mcO_Y$ is split, then $X$ is a splinter. \item If $Y$ is a derived splinter and $\mcO_X \to \mathrm{R} \pi_*\mcO_Y$ is split, then $X$ is a derived splinter. \end{enumerate} Assume further that $X$ and $Y$ are normal and excellent, and let $\Delta$ be an effective $\bbQ$-Cartier divisor on $X$, or let $\Delta$ be an effective $\bbQ$-Weil divisor and assume that $\pi$ is finite. \begin{enumerate} \item If $(Y, \pi^*\Delta)$ is globally $+$-regular and $\mcO_X \to \pi_*\mcO_Y$ is split, then $(X, \Delta)$ is globally $+$-regular. \end{enumerate} \end{lemma}

-\begin{proof} We only prove \labelcref{item:glob_+_reg_descent} since \labelcref{item:splinter_descent,item:derived_splinter_descent} admit similar proofs.
+\begin{proof} We only prove \labelcref{item:glob_+_reg_descent} since \labelcref{item:splinter_descent,item:derived_splinter_descent} admit similar simpler proofs.
+First note that the condition that $\mcO_X \to \pi_*\mcO_Y$ splits forces $\pi$ to be dominant.
+We can assume that $X$ and $Y$ are integral.
+Thus, the pullback $\pi^* \Delta$ is well-defined if $\Delta$ is $\bbQ$-Cartier \cite[\href{https://stacks.math.columbia.edu/tag/02OO}{Tag 02OO}]{stacks-project}, or if $\pi$ is finite.
 Let $f\colon Z \to X$ be a finite surjective morphism with $Z$ normal.
-Let $Z' \to Y \times_X Z$ be the normalization of the fiber product, which is finite over $Y$ since $Y$ is Nagata.
+Let $Z' \to Y \times_X Z$ be the normalization of the fiber product, which is finite over $Y$ since $Y$ is excellent.
 (This step is not needed for the proofs of \labelcref{item:splinter_descent,item:derived_splinter_descent} where one simply takes $Z'= Y \times_X Z$.)
 We obtain a commutative square

 Since $(Y, \pi^*\Delta)$ is globally $+$-regular, we have a splitting

 Fixing a splitting $\mcO_X \to \pi_*\mcO_Y \xrightarrow{s} \mcO_X$, we obtain a factorization